diy-asylum/formfiller/README.md

 See https://docs.gradle.org/5.0/userguide/command_line_interface.html#sec:command_line_warnings
 ```

-the `diy_asylum_frontend` is unique in that its JS.
-The build file simply
+For `diy_asylum_frontend` the build file simply
 defines a few tasks that run node commands and tells gradle when to run them.
 You are not required to use gradle
-to work with the JS its just here for CI
+to work with the JS it's just here for CI.